jdittrich/userNeedResearchBook/text/allURBook.md

 I reviewed the following group:

 -   Feedback
-	-   good: getting feedback
+	-   Good: getting feedback
-	-   bad: uncertainty before feedback from client
+	-   Bad: uncertainty before feedback from client

 \
 The title was not a meaningful insight and I felt that the